gabriel4649/JMdictDB/README.txt

 8. In the top level directory, run "make" which won't do anything other than list the available targets that will do something.

+   To load JMdict, JMnedict, and Examples, run:

+	make loadall
+	make activate

-   Generally, to load JMdict only, run make thrice with the targets:
+   To load JMdict only, run make thrice with the
+   targets:

 	make newdb
 	make loadjm
 	make activate

-   To load JMdict, JMnedict, and Examples, run:

-	make loadall
-	make activate

-   Somre of the more significant Makefile targets are:
+   Some of the more significant Makefile targets are:

    newdb:
 	Create a new database named "jmnew" with all